Tasty Recipes for the Home Cook

 Why use a water bath:

-Bake the cheesecake in a water bath (also known as a bain marie) for even baking as well as for a smooth and creamy texture.
+Bake the cheesecake in a water bath (also known as a bain marie) for even baking and a smooth and creamy texture.
 It also prevents curdling and cracks.
-With a water bath, the water surrounding the springform pan does not surpass 212° F. As a result, the cake bakes gently, preventing an overbaked outer rim and an underbaked center.
+Additionally, it keeps the water surrounding the pan below 212° F. As a result, the cake bakes gently, preventing an overbaked outer rim and an underbaked center.

-To use a water bath, simply wrap the springform pan in a couple layers of heavy duty aluminum foil to prevent leakage.
+To use a water bath, simply wrap the springform pan in a couple of layers of heavy-duty aluminum foil to prevent leakage.
 Place in a large roasting pan.
 Pour in enough boiling water to go halfway up the springform pan.

 Are there alternatives to a water bath?